Photo credit: © Sharon Richards.

 Unrestricted and indiscriminate vehicle access

-Julimar Forest is becoming an increasingly popular spot for 4WD driving and trail bike riding.
+Julimar State Forest is becoming an increasingly popular spot for 4WD driving and trail bike riding.
 These activities provide an opportunity for the community to appreciate the benefits of the area, but currently, access by such vehicles is largely unrestricted and unmonitored.

 Exploration and mining